 - Facilitating customization and execution of scripts.
 After a script is built within the journaling process, users can easily edit scripts in any text editor.
 This customization enables streamlining; using third-party PYTHON based libraries; and/or other CAE tools to drive advanced simulation workflows.
 In addition to customization, advanced features within HELYX enable large scale simulation, driven by PYTHON on HPC resources with relative ease.

-Beyond HELYX, there are complementary tools that can be leveraged within your HELYX Macro building (Table 1).
+Beyond HELYX, there are complementary tools that can be leveraged with your HELYX Macro building (Table 1).

 Table 1: Short list of complimentary tools with PYTHON API